rocket-boots/rote/README.md

 ## Other Resources for Web Roguelike Development

-* A few great free-to-use fonts: https://github.com/deathraygames/runestar-origins/tree/master/fonts
+A few great, free-to-use fonts are included in this repo: https://github.com/rocket-boots/rote/tree/master/fonts

 * Fix15Mono-Bold from Allure (SIL Open Font License) and LambdaHack - nicely square-shaped, so is great for ASCII tiles
 * Apple II - retro pixelated 8x8 style
 * White Rabbit by Matthew Welch